thor314/uncloak/meta/meta-Node Type List.md

     - Proposition: similar to Lemma, without implied use in a theorem
 - Empirical: a falsifiable statement with some degree of evidence
     - Security Assumption: an assumption on which the security of algorithms depend
-- Proverbial: a commonly repeated idea or piece of advice
+- Aphorism: a commonly repeated idea or piece of advice
 - Model: a grouping of statements
     - Security Model: a model that protocols may be proven secure in (todo)
     - Simulation: a model implemented in software, often for empirical test results (todo)